danvega/vme-blog/README.md

 ```

 After this has been updated, start the application and make sure everything is working.
 At this time you can
 also connect to the database using your favorite database tool.
-In my example I am using the built in database tools
+In my example I am using the built-in database tools
 in IntelliJ.

 ### Load Blog Posts from JSON